dbrg77/scATAC_snakemake/README.md

 ### 1. Get all the required softwares/packages

-Install the following packages either using conda or pip or directly download the pre-compiled binary from the webste:
+Install the following packages either using conda or pip or directly download the pre-compiled binary from the website:

 ```
 python3